pachyderm/docs/content/2.2.x/concepts/pipeline-concepts/pipeline/spout.md

 xs
 Here is an example of a minimum spout pipeline specification:

-!!! note
+{{% notice %}}
 The `env` property is an optional argument.
-    You can define your data stream source from within the container
-    in which you run
+You can define your data stream source from within the container in which you run your script.
-    your script.
 For simplicity, in this example,
 `env` specifies the
 source of the Kafka host.
+{{% /notice %}}

 ```
 {